Nero Decree: Actions

 Albert Speer, Reich Minister of Armaments and War Production, was tasked with carrying out the order but refused, seeing it as a senseless act of destruction.

 The decree was in vain.
-The responsibility for carrying it out fell to Albert Speer, Hitler's Minister of Armaments and War Production.
-According to him, Speer was appalled by the order and lost faith in the Führer.
-Speer deliberately failed to carry out the order.
+The responsibility for carrying it out fell to Albert Speer, Hitler's Minister of Armaments and War Production, who deliberately failed to carry it out.
+According to Speer, he was appalled by the order and lost faith in the Führer.
 Upon receiving it, he requested to be given exclusive power to implement the plan, instead using his power to convince the generals and Gauleiters to ignore the order.
 Hitler apparently remained unaware of this until the very end of the war.
-Speer would later claim that during his last ever meeting with Hitler on 22 April in the Berlin Führerbunker, he admitted to having deliberately disobeyed his instructions.
-Hitler was allegedly angry with Speer, but allowed him to leave nonetheless.
-However, Speer's recollection has been disputed by some historians, with Richard J. Evans describing it as "pure invention."
-Hitler committed suicide on 30 April 1945, forty-two days after issuing the order.
+Speer later claimed that during his last meeting with Hitler in the Berlin Führerbunker on 22 April, he admitted to having deliberately disobeyed Hitler's instructions.
+By Speer's account, Hitler was angry with him, but allowed him to leave nonetheless.
+This version of events has been disputed by some historians, with Richard J. Evans describing it as "pure invention."
+Hitler committed suicide on 30 April 1945, forty-two days after having issued the order.
 Shortly afterwards, on 7 May 1945, General Alfred Jodl signed the German military surrender, and on 23 May Speer was arrested on the orders of U.S. General Dwight D. Eisenhower, together with the rest of the provisional German government led by Grand Admiral Karl Dönitz, Hitler's successor as head of state.